 ■ Operational transformation—led multiple engagements to accelerate operational transformation for a global automotive original equipment manufacturer (OEM) across multiple regions (Europe, North and South America).
 Developed functional excellence within Product Development and Procurement functions to deliver against global program cost and attribute objectives

-■ Capital optimization—led global initiatives to optimize manufacturing capital expenditures (stamping, paint and assembly) and vendor tooling costs for a global automotive OEM in North America, Europe and Asia.
-Focus on combination on green field manufacturing construction and development of existing facilities
+■ Capital optimization—led global initiatives to optimize manufacturing capital expenditures (stamping, paint, and assembly) and vendor tooling costs for a global automotive OEM in North America, Europe, and Asia.
+Focus on the combination of a greenfield manufacturing construction and development of existing facilities

 ■ Sustainable mobility—lead the development of the Firm’s perspectives and thought leadership on sustainable mobility (since 2008), speaking and publishing on a frequent basis

-■ Capability building—lead efforts within Advanced Industries to develop curriculm and content to accelerate capability building with associates, engagement managers and junior partners.
+■ Capability building—lead efforts within Advanced Industries to develop curriculum and content to accelerate capability building with associates, engagement managers, and junior partners.

 RICARDO NORTH AMERICA AND MIRA UK/NORTH AMERICA

 ■ As the operations lead for Vehicle Engineering initially for MIRA North America and then Ricardo Consulting Engineers Incorporated, Russell spent over a decade managing the design, development, and manufacturing launch of vehicles and vehicle systems for automotive OEM and supplier clients.
 Focused primarily on the noise, vibration, and harshness (NVH) and vehicle dynamics attributes, he supported the launch of major vehicle lines in Europe (England, Germany, and Belgium), North America, and Mexico for Big Three clients.
 Assignments included a mid-size vehicle in Germany, a sports sedan in North America and Japan, and a minivan in North America.